 ROSES GREW ON SNOW

-My parents in law Gustaf and Asta, settled in the Icelandic village of Laugaras in 1968.
-They have been growing flowers in greenhouses ever since and lived there for already four generations now.
+My parents in law Gústaf and Ásta, settled in the Icelandic village of Laugarás in 1968.
+They continued on the tradition of Ásta's father, that founded the village of Laugarás, growing flowers in greenhouses ever since and lived there for already four generations now.

-The Icelandic bank crash in 2008 and the ensuing shift of Icelandic economy towards tourism, that ensured a fast but uncontrolled financial growth, brought about a swift change in Icelandic life that is reflected in the story of the Saelands .
-Reykjavik is attracting more and more people to support the explosion of tourism leaving a haemorrhaging countryside withering.
+The Icelandic bank crash in 2008 and the ensuing shift of Icelandic economy towards tourism, that ensured a fast but uncontrolled financial growth, brought about a swift change in Icelandic life that is reflected in the story of the Sælands .
+Reykjavík is attracting more and more people to support the explosion of tourism leaving a haemorrhaging countryside withering.

-Through the story of the Sealand family, the series is portraying a declining lifestyle against the backdrop of the tourism industry explosion after the 2008 crash and a shift in Icelandic society away from traditional values.
+Through the story of the Sæland family, the series is portraying a vanishing lifestyle against the tourism industry explosion after the 2008 crash and an establishment of a new order.

 (click to enlarge images)